shreystechtips/pythonbytes/projects/coils/README.md

 ### Coils

+If you
+are looking for project work that helps you to reinforce your learning of the basics building blocks of Python this is the place for you.
+Coils are things made by Pythons.
+Here they mean 'simple challenges' and we have two supplies.
+First there are the
-Here are the **Coils** from the PythonBytes worksheets.
-Please think about them as project suggestions.
+**Projects** listed at cswonders.com.
+Second there are the **coils** from the PythonBytes worksheets 1 -- 6.

 ### Starter Challenges